GoogleCloudPlatform/cloud-code-vscode/README.md

   ### Highlights:
   - Pick your preferred language with Cloud Code’s support for Go, Java, Node.js, Python, .NET Core app development.
+  - Get straight to developing with Cloud Code’s simplified authentication workflow that uses your Google Cloud credentials.
+  - Monitor your app with streaming logs and customize the output with additional filters to produce results meaningful to you.
 </details>

 ## Kubernetes development